Staying out of the WeatherFukuoka

 There's the salmon, and some vegetables beneath it.

 Then across the back row is a colorful crustacean along with some more kamaboko and pickled vegetables.
 At right, fish meatballs and some sweet something or other.

 The left side has rice in sushi-like lumps, with roasted sesame seeds.

 I'm having a leisurely lunch as we roll past rice paddies and through tunnels.
 The Limited Express moves right along, but it follows a roundabout path from Fukuoka to Nagasaki.

 It was cloudy and raining with low clouds.
 The rail line stayed just above sea level but there were mountains all around.
 Kyūshū, like most of the rest of Japan, is mountainous.
 There were plenty of tunnels.

 No flat plantable ground sits idle.

 The last tunnel was the longest.
-We came out of it in the largest valley leading south to Nagasaki harbor.
+We came out of it in the valley leading south to Nagasaki harbor.
 The passenger station is close to the waterfront.
-I would be staying in the valley that leads off to the northeast of the harbor.
+I would be staying in the smaller valley that leads off to the northeast of the harbor.

 I could get coffee from one of several vending machines in the station.
 Or yogurt.
-Or soup.
+Or hot soup.